Grabbing A Pretty Sea Shells in Phuket Could Land You In Jail Or Dead…

 Some species have more than one toxin, a milder venom for hunting and a defensive one just for you (aww that’s sweet) that is much stronger and capable of producing the above ridiculously excessive amount of reactions in your body.

-At this stage if you still feel like you may pick up a shell then you need a psych evaluation, actually no, it doesn’t need a professional to know that you’re a lunatic or just really, really stupid.
+At this stage if you still feel like you may pick up sea shells then you need a psych evaluation.
+Actually no, it doesn’t need a professional to know that you’re a lunatic or just really, really stupid.

 Just try to relax and wait for the antivenom to arrive – oh that’s right there isn’t one… nonetheless you should immediately head to hospital.
 In the mean time: